mitranim/sublime-sql/readme.md

   * Source file: `pgsql.sbnf`.
   * Auto-generated syntax: `pgsql.sublime-syntax`.

-Differences from the built-in SQL syntax and the PgSQL package available on Package Control:
+Differences from built-in "SQL" and Package Control packages "PgSQL" and "PostgreSQL Syntax Highlighting":

 * Detects keywords contextually.
 Only _reserved_ keywords are context-free.
 Other keywords are detected only where they're expected.
 * Detects types contextually, where types are expected, without relying on a whitelist of built-ins.
 There's no difference between pre-defined and user-defined types.